Sensorlogger

 You could then use the following two commands to load the service into systemd and enable its automatic startup:

-systemctl daemon-reload systemctl enable sensorlogger
+systemctl enable sensorlogger